XinFinOrg/Developer-Resource/docs/concepts/xinfindpos.md

 Suggested parameter values from requirements:
  `MIN_STAKE`: 10,000,000 XDC
  `VALIDATOR_REWARD`: 0.01370% \(Daily\)
- `VALIDATOR_SET_SIZE`: 18-21
+ `VALIDATOR_SET_SIZE`: 21
  `REWARDS_TRANSFER`: Every next block of an epoch
  `WITHDRAWAL_PERIOD`: Set of Epoch \( 1 Epoch = 500 blocks\)
  `MAX_REGISTERED_VALIDATORS`: 5000

 ## Upgradability:

 Contracts should be upgradeable, could be implemented with Proxy contracts.
-Would need to figure out a governance mechanism to determine how upgrades are authorised and enacted.

 Contract state would need to be transferred to the new version of the contract, either through a migration process or a persistent storage pattern.